 St. Paul’s was established in 1692 as one of the original thirty Church of England parishes in Maryland.
 The vestry was organized the next year and Michael Miller (buried just north of the main doors) donated the land.

 While to modern eyes the location may seem isolated, Route 20 did not exist at the time.
-The church was, thus, at a major intersection.
+The church was, thus, on a main road.

 The first church was a simple frame building which, by 1711, had deteriorated beyond repair.
 Plans were made for a brick structure to cost, in the “currency” of the region and day, 70,000 pounds of tobacco.